Puiguqu/School_notes/Y1_Sem_2/CM1040_Web_Development/Week_8/02_What_is_usability_and_how_do_we_evaluate_it_Video•_._Duration_12_minutes_12_min.md

 [Original lesson](https://www.coursera.org/learn/uol-web-development/lecture/mZXVI/what-is-usability-and-how-do-we-evaluate-it)

-It appears that you provided a transcript of a video lesson on the topic of usability and its related principles.
-The lesson covers the following topics:

-1. Introduction to usability
-2. Usability vs. accessibility
-3. Development of usability principles over time (Norman's, Nielsen's, and Schneiderman's lists)
-4. Core themes in usability principles

-The transcript includes a list of core themes that can be used as a starting point for designing usable user interfaces.

-Here is a summary of the main points:

-* Usability refers to the extent to which a system or product is easy to use and provides an effective interaction between the user and the system.
+The transcript appears to be a lecture or tutorial on the principles of usability, specifically discussing various sets of principles that have been developed over time to think about and reason about design for user interfaces.
+Here's a summary of the main points:

+**Overview of Usability**

-* The definition of usability has evolved over time, with various principles and guidelines being developed to help designers create more user-friendly products.
+* The ISO definition of usability
-* Norman's list (1988) focused on 10 heuristics for user interface design.
-* Nielsen's list (1995) built upon Norman's work and added new principles, including the importance of feedback and error prevention.
+* Overview of the course material

+**Set 1: Nielsen's Principles (1990s)**

+* Express system state
+* Provide meaningful error messages
-* Schneiderman's list (2000) introduced additional principles, such as designing dialogues to yield closure and offering informative feedback.
+* Design dialogues to yield closure

-The core themes that emerged from these lists include:
+* Offer informative feedback
+* Enable frequent users to use shortcuts

+**Set 2: Schneiderman and Pleasant's Principles (2000s)**

-1. Strive for consistency
+* Strive for consistency
-2. Enable frequent users to use shortcuts
+* Enable frequent users to use shortcuts
-3. Offer informative feedback
+* Offer informative feedback
-4. Design dialogues to yield closure
+* Design dialogues to yield closure
-5. Offer error prevention and simple error handling
+* Offer error prevention and simple error handling
-6. Permit easy reversal of actions
+* Permit easy reversal of actions
-7. Support internal locus of control
+* Support internal locus of control
-8. Reduce short-term memory load (related to recognition instead of recall)
+* Reduce short-term memory load

-These principles provide a foundation for designers to create user-friendly products that meet the needs of users.

-The practice assignments and reading materials provided in the transcript can help learners apply these principles to real-world scenarios, such as testing the usability of a website or designing an interface that supports internal locus of control.
+**Set 3: General Principles**

+* Consistency across different sets of principles
+* Relating the principles to each other
+* Core themes that emerge across the different sets of principles

+The lecture appears to be a comprehensive introduction to the principles of usability, covering various aspects of design for user interfaces.
+It provides an overview of the ISO definition of usability and discusses three sets of principles developed over time.
+The final section highlights the general principles that emerge from the different sets of principles.

+Key takeaways include:

+* Usability is different from accessibility
+* Consistency is a crucial principle across various sets of principles
+* Providing informative feedback, designing dialogues to yield closure, and offering error prevention are all important principles
+* Supporting internal locus of control and reducing short-term memory load can also improve user experience

+The lecture includes practice assignments, reading materials, and video resources for further learning.